teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-davinci-mode/xbdghj-cipher-symbolic-connections.md

-│  interior spaces serve functional necessity. the hidden geometries encode   │ │  philosophical proportion. each layer serves its purpose. the automation    │ │  that maintains these symbolic connections must operate with similar        │ │  elegance. ketos the rust-based lisp provides the foundation for such       │ │  systematic reference management because it combines functional purity      │ │  with systems-level control. pure functions create symbolic links           │ │  deterministically. immutable data structures ensure reference stability.   │
+│  interior spaces serve functional necessity. the hidden geometries encode   │ │  philosophical proportion. each layer serves its purpose. the automation    │ │  that maintains these symbolic connections must operate with similar        │ │  elegance. steel the rust-based lisp provides the foundation for such       │ │  systematic reference management because it combines functional purity      │ │  with systems-level control. pure functions create symbolic links           │ │  deterministically. immutable data structures ensure reference stability.   │